Tazinho/snakecase/README.md

 ## [1] "pi_value_3.14"
 ```

-Of course other cases are supported (`case`) and separators can be
+Of course other cases are supported (`case`) and output separators can
-adjusted
+be adjusted
 (`sep_out`)

 ``` r